Visa Traveler

 • Additional requirements:

-• Visa is NOT EXEMPT, but are eligible to apply for A3 Visa online on the Hayya portal
+• Visa is NOT EXEMPT, but you are eligible to apply for A3 Visa online on the Hayya portal

 • A3 Visa fee is QAR 100, valid for 30 days, single-entry only